top of page

 We are not a clinic group.
 We don't control you, ever.

-We will NEVER ask you to trade 30% or more of your earnings for a small office space and billing service.
-Nope.
 We show you how to use telehealth and efficient office usage, providing you with much higher income.
 NO SPLITS.
 NADA.
-We simply charge annual dues of $150 per counselor or prescriber.
+We simply charge annual dues of $100 per counselor or prescriber.

 We get you involved with ALMA and Headway, which gives you much higher rates on commercial insurance with UHC, Aetna, Cigna and Anthem.